-Amy joined Seahorse in April 2018 as Head of Research having been the Research and Communications Officer at the Blue Marine Foundation.
+Amy joined Seahorse in April 2018 as a Consultant having been the Research and Communications Officer at the Blue Marine Foundation.
 She previously worked as a Parliamentary researcher in the House of Commons, a market analyst at Camborne Energy Storage, and carried out work experience in the European Parliament.
-Amy studied Geography at the University of Oxford graduating with a first class degree and is currently studying a Masters in Conservation at UCL.
+Amy studied Geography at the University of Oxford graduating with a first class degree and just completed a Masters in Conservation at UCL.

 Ruth joined Seahorse in July 2018 after graduating with a BSc in Geography from University College London.
 During her degree, she carried out research to assess the role of trees in monitoring air pollution in central London.
 She is now continuing to develop her interest in air pollution through working closely with Seahorse’s client, e-cargobikes.com.
 Ruth spent a year studying at the University of Texas at Austin as part of her degree where she also worked with the communications team at Texas’ branch of the Sierra Club.

 James has worked in energy policy and communications for 15 years, covering a wide range of issues.
 Before Seahorse, he was Director of Policy and External Affairs for the UK's largest renewables trade body, the REA, where he spearheaded the Association's political engagement and media work.
 He started his career as a parliamentary assistant, moving on to be an energy consultant for communications agencies Taylor Keogh and Hanover.
 He was also policy manager for the UK's energy watchdog, Consumer Focus.
 James has been active in the Labour party for 20 years.
 He was a parliamentary candidate in 2005, as well as serving as a Councillor in Islington, where he chaired the Environment and Regeneration Committee.